IgniteUI/igniteui-docfx/en/components/grid/action-strip.md

     </igx-action-strip>
 </igx-grid>
 ```
+>Note: These components inherit [`IgxGridActionsBaseDirective`]({environment:angularApiUrl}/classes/igxgridactionsbasedirective.html) and when creating a custom grid action component, it should also inherit `IgxGridActionsBaseDirective`.

+>Note: When `IgxActionStripComponent` is a child component of the grid, hovering a row will automatically show the UI.

+## Custom implementation
-You can use the them or create custom component and then add it to the `ActionStrip`.
-If you want to use `ActionStrip` to achieve a Gmail scenario with row actions such as `delete`, `edit` and etc. You can simply create button component with `igx-icon`, add click event to it and insert it into the `igx-action-strip` component.
+These components expose templates giving flexibility for customization.
+For instance, if we would like to use the `ActionStrip` for a Gmail scenario with row actions such as `delete`, `edit` and etc. You can simply create button component with `igx-icon`, add click event to it and insert it into the `igx-action-strip` component.

 ```html
  <igx-action-strip #actionstrip>